-The Window Gallery is curated by Bart Hopkin and David Samas.
+The Window Gallery is curated by Bart Hopkin, David Samas, and Kirk Pearson.
 Located at 55 Taylor Street in San Francisco, the gallery is open to the public Monday through Friday, 9 am – 5 pm, and during performances.

 Email the Gallery Manager for information, questions, comments or to propose an installation.

 Support the Window Gallery’s one-of-a-kind exhibits by making a contribution to the cause:

 Window Gallery: Orchestra Obscura

 Fri, May 13 — Thu, Jun 30, 2022

 Orchestra Obscura is a collection of works that incorporates sensors, microcontrollers, and electronics to explore new ways of using movement and gesture in creating live electronic music.
 Sometimes the physical actions of the performer clearly map to the resulting sounds one hears, sometimes the connections are completely hidden, but more often they are partially obscured, leaving the listener to make their own connections and adding another level of artistic interpretation.